Temecula massacre: Events

 While en route to the Temecula Valley, Lugo encountered Chief Juan Antonio, leader of a group of Cahuilla Indians, who joined his forces.
-The two groups set up camp along the Santa Gertrudis Creek.
+The two groups set up camp along the Temecula Creek.
 Lugo was to wait for reinforcements from Los Angeles.
 Learning that José Ramón Carrillo and a group of men were at the Mission San Luis Rey de Francia, Lugo requested him to provide assistance.
 Carrillo and his men joined Lugo and Chief Antonio.
 Word reached the Temecula village that Californios from Los Angeles were headed to the valley.
-The Luiseño went east into the canyon and hid.
+The Luiseño went east into the canyon, and hid in huts.

 Lugo sent a few men to find the Luiseño warriors.
 The men reported back that the Luiseños were hiding.
-Lugo knew if his men went into the canyon they would be trapped, so he decided to draw the Luiseño out of hiding and into his own trap.
+Lugo knew if his men went into the canyon, they would be trapped, so he decided to draw the Luiseño out of hiding and into his own trap.
 Just west of the canyon was a small meadow with rolling hills on either side.
 The Cahuilla took position on one hill, and Lugo set his men on the other.
 Carrillo and his men went into the canyon, where they feigned fatigue.
 Young Indian warriors thought they saw an opportunity to take the Californios.
 The chiefs tried to calm them, but the warriors attacked the Californios.

 Carrillo and his men fled from the canyon into the meadow, pulling the warriors in pursuit.
 Once the war party was in the meadow, the Cahuilla and Lugo's men attacked the Luisenos, and Carrillo's men turned and attacked as well.
 Many warriors were killed; others surrendered.
 A few warriors escaped and headed toward Aguanga.

 Lugo turned over the captives to the Cahuilla, their traditional enemy.
-Lugo and a few men pursued the escaped Indians.
+Lugo and a few men then pursued the escaped Indians.
 When Lugo returned, Chief Antonio had already killed all the prisoners.
 The Californios and the Cahuilla regrouped at their campsite.
 Another group of soldiers, led by Diego Sepúlveda, joined Lugo at the campsite.
-Sepúlveda's men had been delayed joining Lugo.
+Sepúlveda's men had been delayed in joining Lugo.

 During the aftermath of the massacre, the Mormon Battalion passed through Temecula.
-The Mormons stood guard to prevent further bloodshed while the Luiseño people gathered their dead into a common grave.
+The arrival of the Mormons reportedly allowed the Luiseño people to recover the remains and take them to the Luiseño cemetery to be properly buried.
+The Mormons also stood guard to prevent further bloodshed and provide security while the Luiseño people gathered their dead into a common grave.